ArtGithubW/Boids-Algo-Sim-On-Procedural-World-Gen/README.md

 ### Notes:

 - TODO LIST:

-* Add more details to the terrain to make it look less SMOOTH and more organic [Done?]
-* figure out the numpy inhomogeneous shape after 1 dimension problem that is not consistent
+  figure out the numpy inhomogeneous shape after 1 dimension problem that is not consistent problem
-* Combining the avoid extreme terrains function to main code